xph9876/RNA-mediated_DSB_repair/README.md

 * `demo`: Demonstrations of the various analyses and pipelines with example data.

-* `unknown_analysis`: Python3 scripts for analyzing the unclassified sequences in 1-DSB experiments.
+* `unknown`: Python3 scripts for analyzing the unclassified sequences in 1-DSB experiments.

 ## Dependencies